namkoong-lab/ps-autoregressive-gen/README.md

     MIND_posterior.ipynb
     MIND_bandit.ipynb

-# Empirical Bayes example
+# Extras
-**Generate data**

-    ./shell_scripts/generate_data_beta.sh

-**Train**

-    ./shell_scripts/train_synthetic_beta_bb.sh

-Then, to generate posterior samples (posterior samples with no observations are prior samples) run

-    postprocessing.py

-on model outputs, to get samples from the prior.
-Then, for plotting, see

-    empirical_bayes.ipynb

-# Comparison of PS-AR generation horizons
-In the Appendix, we discuss variations on PS-AR: one in which we impute any unobserved outcomes, and another in which we generate a fixed number of imagined outcomes, both in order to construct $\hat\mu^{(a)}$.
-We compare these in the Appendix.
-To compute regret,

-    ./shell_scripts/run_bandits_psar_compare_horizon.sh

-For plotting, see

-    MIND_bandit_psar_variant_comparison.ipynb

-# TS-Action: modeling best action, rather than reward
-Our code here is very similar to before, but models the best action rather than the reward.

-**Generate histories**

-    generate_DPT_histories_synthetic.ipynb

-**Train models**

-    ./shell_scripts/train_dpt_bimodal.sh

-**bandit**

-    ./shell_scripts/run_bandit_dpt.sh

-# Comparing TS-PSAR to TS-Action on smaller datasets
-**Generate smaller datasets**

-    ./shell_scripts/generate_data_bimodal_small.sh

-**Train models**

-    ./shell_scripts/train_dpt_bimodal_small.sh
-    ./shell_scripts/train_synthetic_bimodal_small.sh

-**Bandit**

-    No specific scripts, but you run the bandit scripts on the trained models.
+Additional code for experiments in the appendix are in the extras folder

 # Details for using weights and biases
-I run weights and biases configs using
+We run weights and biases configs using

     wandb sweep SOMETHING.yaml

-which then outputs a sweep agent name, which I use as input to
+which then outputs a sweep agent name, which we use as input to

     wandb_agent_gpus.py

-which is run on a single machine, which can have multiple GPUs.
+which is run on a single machine.